wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP.md

 ![Question](round-help-button.png)
 What is the "TPM" expression unit standing for?
 How is it calculated?
 What is the difference with the widely used RPKM/FPKM?
 Why is it better to use TPMs instead of FPKMs?
 This blog post can be useful <https://haroldpimentel.wordpress.com/2014/05/08/what-the-fpkm-a-review-rna-seq-expression-units/>.

-Bonus part: if you have time, (and want to use your own result files in tomorrow's practicals ;), launch `Kallisto` on all samples of the experiment.
-This will be a bit long, so you can launch it tonight in your hotel room.
+**Bonus part:** if you have time, (and want to use your own result files in tomorrow's practicals ;), launch `Kallisto` on each sample of the experiment.
+This will be a bit long, so you can try to launch it tonight in your hotel room.
 ```sh
 for i in *.fastq.gz; do echo $i; kallisto quant -i Drosophila_melanogaster.BDGP6.transcriptome.idx --bias --single -l 200 -s 30 -o ${i%%.*} $i; done
 ```